davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.twitter/index.md

 - Incorporating APIs into existing projects projects.
 - Working with Arrays and ArrayLists.
+- Use of the Scanner object for obtaining user input.
 - Experience and familiarity with fundamental String methods.
 - Experience with String processing.